-- Grievance any dispute which a tenant may have with respect to PHA action or failure to act in accordance with the individual tenant's lease or PHA regulations which adversely affect the individual tenant's rights, duties, welfare or status - Complainant any tenant whose grievance is presented to the PHA or at the project management office - Due Process Determination a determination by HUD that law of the jurisdiction requires that the tenant must be given the opportunity for a hearing in court which provides the basic elements of due process before eviction from the dwelling unit - Elements of Due Process an eviction action or a termination of tenancy in a state or local court in which the following procedural safeguards are required: - Adequate notice to the tenant of the grounds for terminating the tenancy and for eviction - Right of the tenant to be represented by counsel - Opportunity for the tenant to refute the evidence presented by the PHA including the right to confront and cross-examine witnesses and to present any affirmative legal or equitable defense which the tenant may have - A decision on the merits - Hearing Officer/Panel an impartial person/panel selected by the PHA, other than the person who made or approved the decision under review, or a subordinate of that person.
-The individual or individuals do not need legal training. selected in accordance with HUD regulations to hear grievances and render a decision with respect thereto - Tenant the adult person (or persons) (other than a live-in aide) - Who resides in the unit, and who executed the lease with the PHA as lessee of the dwelling unit, or, if no such person now resides in the unit, - Who resides in the unit, and who is the remaining head of household of the tenant family residing in the dwelling unit - Resident Organization includes a resident management corporation
+- Grievance any dispute which a tenant may have with respect to PHA action or failure to act in accordance with the individual tenant's lease or PHA regulations which adversely affect the individual tenant's rights, duties, welfare or status - Complainant any tenant whose grievance is presented to the PHA or at the project management office - Due Process Determination a determination by HUD that law of the jurisdiction requires that the tenant must be given the opportunity for a hearing in court which provides the basic elements of due process before eviction from the dwelling unit - Elements of Due Process an eviction action or a termination of tenancy in a state or local court in which the following procedural safeguards are required: - Adequate notice to the tenant of the grounds for terminating the tenancy and for eviction - Right of the tenant to be represented by counsel - Opportunity for the tenant to refute the evidence presented by the PHA including the right to confront and cross-examine witnesses and to present any affirmative legal or equitable defense which the tenant may have - A decision on the merits - Hearing Officer an impartial person/panel selected by the PHA, other than the person who made or approved the decision under review, or a subordinate of that person.
+The individual or individuals do not need legal training. - Tenant the adult person (or persons) (other than a live-in aide) - Who resides in the unit, and who executed the lease with the PHA as lessee of the dwelling unit, or, if no such person now resides in the unit, - Who resides in the unit, and who is the remaining head of household of the tenant family residing in the dwelling unit, - Resident Organization includes a resident management corporation